 Status in the University

 Membership of a College does not imply membership of the University or give the right to use the facilities of the academic departments of the University.
-Visitors wishing to have an affiliation with a particular department or library must write to the Head of Department or Librarian concerned, requesting such affiliation.
+Academic Visitors wishing to have an affiliation with a particular department must apply to the Head of Department concerned requesting affiliation at the same time (or prior to acceptance) as a VF/VCRA.
 Contact information for Departments is available via the University of Cambridge website.

 The College can apply for reading and/or borrowing rights at the University Library for its Academic Visitors, but all members of the University are eligible to apply online themselves.

-The Newcomers and Visiting Scholars Group provides a termly programme of social activities for all Academic Visitors and their families.
+The Newcomers and Visiting Scholars Group provide a termly programme of social activities for all Academic Visitors and their families.
 Trips to Stratford-upon-Avon, the Houses of Parliament as well as local visits to the Cambridge Colleges and other places of interest are organised each term.
-The group arranges coffee mornings in term-time for the families of Academic Visitors and of those new to the University; these are held every Tuesday morning from 10.45am to 12 noon in the University Centre, everyone is welcome.
+The group arranges coffee mornings in term-time for the families of Academic Visitors and those new to the University; these are held every Tuesday morning from 10.45 to 12noon in the University Centre; everyone is welcome.

-Applications should normally be made six months (three months for returning visitors) in advance of your visit and the visit should be for no less than a term or eight weeks.
-We accept Academic Visitors in the summer, but we do have a kitchen closure of about one week during August.
+New applications should be made six months (three months for returning visitors) in advance of your visit.
+We accept Academic Visitors in the summer but note that our kitchen is closed for about one week during August.

 - the Visiting Membership application form,

 - a copy of your letter from the Department which confirms departmental affiliation is being sought or awaiting confirmation